python-discord/code-jam-5/README.md

 # Documentation

-We've written a couple of documents that may help you get started with the codejam
+We've written a couple of documents that may help you get started with the codejam:

 - If you've never used git before, check out the [How to use git](https://github.com/python-discord/code-jam-5/wiki/How-to-use-git) in the repository wiki.